 What virtues and values underpin our work in RSE and why?
 How do these link to our school's overall values?
+Statutory guidance refers to schools teaching about 'the importance of stable relationships', 'marriage' and 'family life'.
 What does this mean in the Catholic context of your school and your community?